polterguy/hyper-core/README.md

-This makes it possible to do things with Hyper Core, that is difficult to even imagine doing with other types of similar framework, built entirely stateless - Simply since you **can** (if you wish) choose to store state, in temporary objects, om the server, improving the execution time of your requests from 1.2 seconds, to 0.076 seconds.
+This makes it possible to do things with Hyper Core, that is difficult to even imagine doing with other types of similar framework, built entirely stateless - Simply since you **can** (if you wish) choose to store state, in temporary objects, on the server, improving the execution time of your requests from 1.2 seconds, to 0.076 seconds.

 You can also cache things on a per user basis, using the **[p5.web.session]** event instead, in addition